Rhymlore/htcondor-web/ospool/byor/expanse.md

 - An HTCondor job submit file (example.submit).
 - An XRAC allocation for Expanse.
 - An XSEDE account and password.
-- A name for your Brides 2 annex (example).
+- A name for your Expanse annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.

 #### Assumptions